 In the early 1980s, Angus was a founding member of the Canadian punk Band L’Etranger with now fellow MP Andrew Cash.

-He formed the band Grievous Angels in 1985 and toured across Canada.
+He formed the band Grievous Angels in 1985 and toured across Canada many times.
 The band was nominated for two Juno Awards.
+Their seventh album Great Divide was released in 2013.

 In the 1980s Angus and his wife Brit Griffin founded a Catholic Worker House for the homeless in Toronto.